Overview¶

 - Define the default

-to the viewset and add statements for managing roles to the access policy.
-Usually this is accompanied by adding amanage_roles
+RolesMixinto the viewset and add statements for managing roles to the access policy.
+Usually this is accompanied by adding amanage_rolespermission on the model.

 Enforce the Policy: